rtic-rs/rtic/book/en/src/internals/conceptual_view.md

 there are two hardware interrupts pending, the highest priority code will execute first: a "priority queue" at a hardware level.

-The the NVIC operates essentially independently of the CPU, outside of the various masking and other registers that the CPU can use to ignore specific interrupt sources.
+The NVIC operates essentially independently of the CPU, outside of the various masking and other registers that the CPU can use to ignore specific interrupt sources.